Trump, a known germaphobe, says he will keep shaking hands during the coronavirus outbreak even though the CDC told people to stop

 Trump is a self-described germaphobe and has frequently discussed the hygiene measures he takes, even before the virus emerged.

-He urged people to follow his example by washing their hands, avoiding touching handrails, and leaving the room if someone sneezes.
+He urged people to follow his example by washing their hands, avoiding touching handrails, and leaving the room if someone sneezed.

 Authorities around the world, including the US Centers for Disease Control and Prevention, have advised people to stop shaking hands during outbreaks – as well as washing their hands and not touching their faces – to prevent the virus from spreading.

-Sports teams have told players to stop shaking hands before games, while the French government advised citizens to refrain from the traditional greeting of kissing each other on the cheek.
+Sports teams have told players to stop shaking hands before games, while the French government advised citizens to refrain from the traditional greeting of kissing one another on the cheek.

 People have instead started to bump elbows, tap their feet, or put their own hands together to avoid hand-to-hand contact.

-Vice President Mike Pence greeted Washington Governor Jay Inslee on Thursday by bumping elbows.
+Vice President Mike Pence greeted Gov. Jay Inslee of Washington on Thursday by bumping elbows.

 The UK appears to be a relatively lone holdout in offering official advice that shaking hands is OK.